 Section 10.5 from the Auctionata Guarantee excludes Works designated as an "after", reproduction and/or copy; at least 131 Prints sold by Auctionata during 2014 are not covered by the Auctionata guarantee.

-Consignors to Auctionata face excessive selling fees that are hardly competitive and not user friendly.
-Think twice before consigning as you will be hit with 20% selling commission for all sold lots, either online or in its online marketplace; 2% storage fee if unsold lots are not picked up within 14 days; possible 2.5% insurance fee; shipping & handling fees; photography fees and most incredibly, an appraisal fee of 2.38%+ €119 if you want an appraisal of 10 or more items.
-Factor in the buyers fee and most lots have a commission rate yielding Auctionata 45-50%.
-And don't even think about being late which means that unless you provide payment within 7 days, you will be faced with 16% per annum late charge.
-Have second thoughts about an Auctionata consignment and face 25% penalty of the mean estimate for each consigned item you remove.
-The morale is proceed with caution before you sign an Auctionata consignment contract.The Fine Art Blog will release a more detailed analysis of Auctionata in the coming weeks.
+Auctionata consignors face excessive selling fees that are hardly competitive and not user friendly.
+Consignors should think two, three or four times before agreeing to a consignment since you can count on paying a 20% selling commission for all sold lots, either online or via its online marketplace; 2% storage fee if unsold lots are not picked up within 14 days; possible 2.5% insurance fee; shipping & handling fees; photography fees and incredibly, an appraisal fee of 2.38% + €119 if you want an appraisal of 10 or more items.